lefetmeofefet/chat/README.md

 In server folder, execute `run-docker.sh`

 This runs docker compose up, which runs the db and server.
+Note that port 27017 should be free (default mongo port).

 ### Run the client
 In client folder, execute `run-docker.sh`